girlbossceo/conduwuit/docs/differences.md

 - Stop sending `make_join` requests on room joins if 15 servers respond with `M_UNSUPPORTED_ROOM_VERSION` or `M_INVALID_ROOM_VERSION`
 - Stop sending `make_join` requests if 50 servers cannot provide `make_join` for us
 - Admin debug command to send a federation request/ping to a server's `/_matrix/federation/v1/version` endpoint and measures the latency it took
+- Implement building Conduwuit with jemalloc or hardened_malloc light variant, and produce CI builds with jemalloc or hardened_malloc, for performance and/or security
+- Significant RocksDB tuning and improvements tailored to maximising Conduwuit performance with RocksDB
+- Implement unstable MSC2666 support for querying mutual rooms with a user
+- Add admin command to fetch a server's `/.well-known/matrix/support` file
+- Send `Cache-Control` response header with immutable and 1 year cache length for all media requests to instruct clients to cache media, and reduce server load from media requests that could be otherwise cached
+- Forbid the admin room from being made public
+- Fix admin room handler to not panic/crash if the admin room command response fails (e.g. too large message)
+- Implement `include_state` search criteria support for `/search` requests (response now can include room states)